EPIC’s Approach to Public Policy and Advocacy

 Colorado Child Care Contribution Tax Credit (CCTC)

-Last renewed in 2023, the CCTC provides a 50% income tax credit up to $100,000 for eligible contributions to support child care.
+Renewed in 2026, the CCTC provides a 50% income tax credit up to $100,000 for eligible contributions to support child care.

 Sign up for DOR’s CCTC workgroup email list (check “Tax Workgroup – HB23-1091 Child Care Contribution Credit Study”).